 In May 2022, Crispin Howarth travelled to New Zealand with the Tupuna in his care to ensure its safe return.

 Early one Sunday morning the repatriation process was formalised with a Powhiri (welcoming ceremony) held at dawn.
 The Powhiri is a welcoming ceremony that both upholds and weaves connections between past and present.
 An integral part of the Powhiri is to acknowledge the living and the ancestors.

 The arrival of the ceremony attendees is announced by Pūkaea horns signalling permission to enter the Marae (meeting ground).
 The Marae is a space in front of an impressive contemporary meeting house designed by Māori artist Cliff Whiting named Rongomaraeroa.
 This is the national meeting place where major Māori cultural events are conducted.

 Large stained-glass windows were lifted upwards to form the gate to the meeting ground and house where attendees entered the space.
 The meeting ground had explicitly been designed so the sun rose and shone illuminating the meeting house dramatically.

 Crossing the meeting ground the attendees placed their respective charges, the Tupuna, on special woven mats at the threshold of the meeting house.
 During the same Powhiri, Hawaiian ancestral remains were returned from the Canterbury Museum to Hawaiian community.
-All the ancestors where then covered with traditional flax and feather cloaks (Kakahu) for the morning’s events.
+All the ancestors were then covered with traditional flax and feather cloaks (Kakahu) for the morning’s events.

 Across the morning members of the gathered attendees, Māori and Hawaiian community members and representatives from Te Papa, Canterbury Museum, the National Gallery of Australia and Toi Māori Aotearoa gave speeches to acknowledge the historical events that led to the removal of these ancestors, the collective work between individuals, community and institutions in the present to pay respect to the ancestors by returning them home.